copperwater/xNetHack/doc/xnh-changelog-10.0.md

 - Cursed weapons are no longer immune to breaking when used to force a lock.
 - Chests and large boxes can no longer generate made of bone.
+- Chests and large boxes made of stone no longer have any lock at all.
+They cannot be locked (but may still be trapped) through magic or mundane means, and they are always easily openable.
+They no longer display as "unlocked" even when fully identified.

 ### Interface changes